• Skip to primary navigation

 The key to this recipe is pulling your eggs out at the right time.
 All you need is a baking sheet and ramekins (or your preferred dish for baking the eggs)!

 1. Prep.
-Preheat your oven to 375°F (190°C) then generously coat your ramekins or baking dishes with 1 ½ teaspoon olive oil, or spray with non-stick cooking spray.
+Preheat your oven to 375°F (190°C) then generously coat your ramekins or baking dishes with 1 ½ teaspoons of olive oil, or spray with non-stick cooking spray.
 A liberal amount of oil will prevent the eggs from sticking.

 2. Crack the eggs.
 Of your 6 eggs, crack 2-3 eggs into each ramekin or dish (*see note).